rcassotto/Sentinel-1-SLC-to-Coherence-Processing/README.md

 2) Install gdal, if not already installed (see below).
 3) Configure a python environment and install necessary dependencies (see below).
 4) Create a dedicated directory for precise and restituted orbits.
-5) Open a python editor, and perform a search and replace for hard-coded paths for the following variables:
+5) Open a python editor, and perform a search and replace in the _Process_SLC2Coh_wSNAP_v1.0.py_ script for hard-coded paths for the following variables:
     - **aux_poe**: precise orbit files.
     - **res_orb**: restituted orbit files.
     - **gdal_ext**: full path for the location of gdal_transate.